cert-manager/website/content/docs/troubleshooting/webhook.md

 We are unsure of the cause of this error.
 Please comment on the above GitHub issue if you notice this error.

-## Error 11: `failed calling admission webhook: the server is currently unable to handle the request`
+## Error: `failed calling admission webhook: the server is currently unable to handle the request`

 > This issue was reported in 4 GitHub issues ([1369](https://github.com/cert-manager/cert-manager/issues/1369 "the server is currently unable to handle the request"), [1425](https://github.com/cert-manager/cert-manager/issues/1425 "Verifying Install: failed calling admission webhook (Azure, GKE private cluster)") [3542](https://github.com/cert-manager/cert-manager/issues/3542 "SSL Certificate Manager has got expired, we need to renew SSL certificate in existing ClusterIssuer Kubernetes Service (AKS)"), [4852](https://github.com/cert-manager/cert-manager/issues/4852 "error: unable to retrieve the complete list of server APIs: webhook.cert-manager.io/v1beta1: the server is currently unable to handle the request (AKS)"))